RedTeamOperations/Red-Infra-Craft/README.md

 ```bash
 ssh -i "YourSecretFileName" machine_name
 ```
-you can get this command from your AWS Management Console as well, remember you dont need to add .pem while entering "YourSecretFileName"
+You can get this command from your AWS Management Console as well, remember you dont need to add .pem while entering "YourSecretFileName"

 <br>
 <br>